ebezzam/jax/README.md

 recursion, and closures, and it can take derivatives of derivatives of derivatives.
-It supports reverse-mode differentiation (a.k.a. backpropagation) via [`grad`](#automatic-differentiation-with-grad) as well as forward-mode differentiation, and the two can be composed arbitrarily to any order.
+It supports reverse-mode differentiation (a.k.a. backpropagation) via [`grad`](#automatic-differentiation-with-grad) as well as forward-mode differentiation, and the two can be composed arbitrarily in any order.

 What’s new is that JAX uses [XLA](https://www.tensorflow.org/xla) to compile and run your NumPy programs on GPUs and TPUs.
 Compilation happens